gunjanchandra280395/NLP-Project/README.md

 SUNDAY 25.11.2018 new code example available / Merja / in file NLTK_Assignment_15_test1.py
   It does tokenization steps and calculates jaccard distance.
   Who wants to create code for GUI?
   But what GUI solution we should use?
+Jupyter?
+Tk?
+Do you now if HTML is possible?

 Available as e-book at OY library services:
 Python 3 Text Processing with NLTK 3 Cookbook, Over 80 practical recipes on natural language processing techniques using Python's NLTK 3.0, Jacob Perkins